andresmascl/andresmascl/README.md

 # Welcome!

 ### What I am currently working on
-I work currently in home AI automation projects using claudeAI and Python
+As a hobby i'm working in a voice assistant + playwright integration in Python

 ### Proyects I have worked on